78Istvan/Build-three-project/README.md

 ### Browser Testing

-* the projct was tested on Mozilla Firefox, Microsoft Edge, Google Chrome, and Apple Safari browsers.
+* The project was tested on Mozilla Firefox, Microsoft Edge, Google Chrome, and Apple Safari browsers.

 ### Further Testing

-  * Few of my friends and family members helped me testing on them on devices, and they shared them own opinion about my project.
+  * Few of my friends and family members helped me testing on their on devices, and they shared their own opinion about my project.

 ### Known Bugs

    * 17 CSS errors apperad when the project URL was checked in the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2F78istvan.github.io%2FBuild-three-project%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en), but all these errors was caused by the Bootstrap code wich was used all around the project, and these code blocks are works fine in the project.The used code blocks were downloaded from the official [Bootstrap](https://getbootstrap.com/) page.